Sword-Smith/Sword/README.md

 You are now able to create contracts using the interface.

-(TODO: web3.enable() needs to be called manually, but should be implemented on the frontend)
+(TODO: ethereum.enable() needs to be called manually, but should be implemented on the frontend)

 ### Notes

-* Since this is a demo only, all contracts are entered between the two parties represented by the accounts belonging to the private keys (for a more realistic demo, use the [online sandbox demo](https://sandbox.firmo.network/)).
+* Since this is a demo only, all contracts are entered between the two parties represented by the accounts belonging to the private keys, as the server manages the keys for easy experience (for a more realistic demo, use the [online sandbox demo](https://sandbox.firmo.network/)).
 * After a contract has expired, you will be able to see the change of the